angelim/snowly/README.md

 Debug your Snowplow implementation locally, without resorting to Snowplow's ETL tasks.
 It's like Facebook's URL Linter, but for Snowplow.

 Snowly is a minimal [Collector](https://github.com/snowplow/snowplow/wiki/Setting-up-a-collector) implementation intended to run on your  development environment.
 It comes with a comprehensive validation engine, that will point out any schema requirement violations.
-You can easily validate your event requests before having to emmit them to a cloudfront, closure or scala collector.
+You can easily validate your event requests before having to emit them to a cloudfront, closure or scala collector.

 ### Motivation